datapartnership/syria-economic-monitor/docs/2023-summer-economic-monitor.md

 * Movement between Turkiye and Syria.

 The following sections represent sample insights and analytics, prepared for use by the Syria Economic Monitor team and intended to be combined with other resources and local knowledge to create a complete understanding of the changing economic conditions in this fragile county.
-Datasets and methods for all insights are presented in the previous sections.
+Datasets and methods for all insights are presented in the previous sections, and a set of indicators have been prepared as an [Excel workbook](https://worldbankgroup.sharepoint.com/:x:/t/DevelopmentDataPartnershipCommunity-WBGroup/EXZkY4Z6vMVMjRVcIBCHqlkBVI4z1b9rP1fyyLQ6aluvWA?e=pFazxV), accessible via the [Project Sharepoint](https://worldbankgroup.sharepoint.com/:f:/r/teams/DevelopmentDataPartnershipCommunity-WBGroup/Shared%20Documents/Projects/Data%20Lab/Syria%20Economic%20Monitor?csf=1&web=1&e=vn3ybj).

 ## Nighttime Lights